thehydroreview/thehydroreview-site/_pages/details.md

 ## Credits

 * Word lists for the given and surnames were based on work done by Rhett Butler and published on their site at [probablyhelpful.com/](https://probablyhelpful.com).
 All data is derived from David L. Word, Charles D. Coleman, Robert Nunziata and Robert Kominski (2008). *Demographic Aspects of Surnames from Census 2000*.
 U.S. Census Bureau.
 * Much of the work on this site was based on the discoveries of others.
-There are countless numbers of [StackOverflow](https://stackoverflow.com) and [Jekyll Talk](https://talk.jekyllrb.com) articles that we read to get everything organized.
+There are countless numbers of [StackOverflow](https://stackoverflow.com), [Jekyll Talk](https://talk.jekyllrb.com), and [exiftool](https://exiftool.org/forum/) articles that we read to get everything organized.
 It's impossible to thank everyone whose body of knowledge was used to build this site, but their contributions are appreciated.